amarh/openPLM/trunk/docs/en/user/tuto_1_main_funct.rst

 Requirements
 =============

-OpenPLM is a full web application i.e. you just need a browser.
+OpenPLM is a full web application i.e. you just need a web browser.
-We advise you Mozilla Firefox 3.6.
+We advise you to use a decent browser, like Mozilla Firefox, Google Chrome, Opera or any browsers based on Webkit or Gecko.

 In OpenPLM there are four main types of objects: